dhivyapriyar/AddNum/README.md

 3.Design the layout with:

-i)Two EditText fields for number input.
+Two EditText fields for number input.

-ii)One Button to perform addition.
+One Button to perform addition.

-iii)One TextView to display the result.
+One TextView to display the result.

 4. In the MainActivity.java file:

-i)Retrieve input values from the EditText fields.
+Retrieve input values from the EditText fields.

-ii)Convert the inputs to integers.
+Convert the inputs to integers.

-iii)Perform addition of the two numbers.
+Perform addition of the two numbers.

-iv)Display the result in the TextView.
+Display the result in the TextView.

 5. Run the application on an emulator or real device.